ghc/ghc/docs/users_guide/exts/type_applications.rst

-For more information and detail regarding type applications in patterns, see the paper `Type variables in patterns <https://arxiv.org/pdf/1806.03476>`__ by Eisenberg, Breitner and Jones.
+For more information and detail regarding type applications in patterns, see the paper `Type variables in patterns <https://arxiv.org/pdf/1806.03476>`__ by Eisenberg, Breitner and Peyton Jones.
 Relative to that paper, the implementation in GHC for now at least makes one additional conservative restriction, that type variables occurring in patterns must not already be in scope, and so are always new variables that only bind whatever type is matched, rather than ever referring to a variable from an outer scope.
 Type wildcards